Learn what to expect for incoming families and new students.

 Please call the school or send us a message through Parent Square by 9 am if your child will not be in school.
 If we have not received notification from you by 9 am we will contact you to confirm your plans for your child.

 What should I do if I am running late for pick up?

-We ask that you make contingency plans in case you find yourself unable to pick up your child by 5:30 pm.
+We ask that you make contingency plans in case you find yourself unable to pick up your child by your scheduled pick up time.
 Some Coop parents provide each other with back-up and/or turn to family members who could come to the school on short notice.

 If you are unable to arrange for pick up of your child and you are running late, please call the school and give us your best estimate as to when you can arrive.
-Repeated late pick ups will incur fees according to out tuition policy.
-Chronic lateness will require a meeting with the Executive Director and could result in termination if not addressed.
+A late pick up will incur a $25 fee and after 3 late pick ups the fee increases to $100 and you will be required to meet with the Executive Director to explain how you plan to avoid late pick ups in the future.
+Recurring late pick ups can result in termination if not resolved.

 I anticipate that my child will cry at drop off - how will this be handled?

 At the beginning of the school year, we expect some children to have a hard time letting go (sometimes parents do too!).
 We recommend that you take a few minutes to help your child settle into an activity then offer a quick hug and reassurance that that you will be back soon.
 If your child is still upset, a teacher will be ready to intervene and offer comfort and distraction until the child is ready to join the fun.
 You will be encouraged to leave even though we know leaving a child in tears is never easy.
 Have faith that our teachers are very experienced and use a variety of techniques to help children transition into the classroom.
 You can always call us during the day to see how your child is managing and don't forget to check out the daily blog - chances are you will see your child smiling and engaged.